loda-lang/loda-programs/programs/oeis/list1.md

 * [A060588](http://oeis.org/A060588) ([program](060/A060588.asm)): If the final two digits of n written in base 3 are the same then this digit, otherwise mod 3-sum of these two digits.
 * [A060589](http://oeis.org/A060589) ([program](060/A060589.asm)): a(n) = 2*(2^n-1)*3^(n-1).
 * [A060590](http://oeis.org/A060590) ([program](060/A060590.asm)): Numerator of the expected time to finish a random Tower of Hanoi problem with n disks using optimal moves.
+* [A060593](http://oeis.org/A060593) ([program](060/A060593.asm)): a(n) is the number of ways that a cycle of length 2n+1 in the symmetric group S_(2n+1) can be decomposed as the product of two cycles of length 2n+1.
+* [A060602](http://oeis.org/A060602) ([program](060/A060602.asm)): Number of d-dimensional tilings of unary zonotopes.
+The zonotope Z(D,d) is the projection of the D-dimensional hypercube onto the d-dimensional space and the tiles are the projections of the d-dimensional faces of the hypercube.
+Here the codimension, i.e., D-d, is constant = 3 and d varies from 0 to ...
 * [A060605](http://oeis.org/A060605) ([program](060/A060605.asm)): a(n) = sum of lengths of the iteration sequences of Euler totient function from 1 to n.
 * [A060606](http://oeis.org/A060606) ([program](060/A060606.asm)): The n-th term is the sum of lengths of iteration chains to get fixed points(=1) for the Euler totient function from 1 to n.
 * [A060607](http://oeis.org/A060607) ([program](060/A060607.asm)): Number of iterations of phi(x) at prime(n) needed to reach 1.
+* [A060621](http://oeis.org/A060621) ([program](060/A060621.asm)): Number of flips between the d-dimensional tilings of the unary zonotope Z(D,d).
+Here the codimension D-d is equal to 3 and d varies.
 * [A060626](http://oeis.org/A060626) ([program](060/A060626.asm)): Number of right triangles of a given area required to form successively larger squares.
 * [A060632](http://oeis.org/A060632) ([program](060/A060632.asm)): a(n) = 2^wt(floor(n/2)) (i.e., 2^A000120(floor(n/2)), or A001316(floor(n/2))).
 * [A060633](http://oeis.org/A060633) ([program](060/A060633.asm)): Surround numbers of an n X 1 rectangle.